vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_dchphoton.md

 The VCH that you deployed in the [Example](#example) above meets these requirements, so you can use the `dch-photon` image to test it.

 This example uses the `dch-photon` image for demonstration purposes only.
-For information about how container developers can actually use `dch-photon`, see [Building and Pushing Images with the dch-photon Docker Engine](../vic_app_dev/build_push_images.md) in *Develop Container Applications with vSphere Integrated Containers*.
+For information about how container developers can actually use `dch-photon`, see [Building and Pushing Images with the dch-photon Docker Engine](../vic_app_dev/build_push_images.md) in *Developing Applications with vSphere Integrated Containers*.

 ### Procedure